From R200 vouchers and free upgrades, drive away with more value adds

 Sleek cooking school, where you cook, play, Instagram your food

 Cooking has evolved from the functional everyday effort to one of the most fun, social and Instagrammable pastimes.
-It’s not that we all want to be chefs – our modern-day rock stars – we just want to feel like them, from our cooking skills to our Instagram feeds.
+It’s not that we all want to be chefs – today's modern-day rock stars – we just want to feel like them, from our cooking skills to our Instagram feeds.
 At The Chef’s Studio – chic, industrial and on Bree street – Chef Matt Manning makes food enthusiasts feel that way through his interactive cooking lessons.

 THE CHEF BEHIND THE STUDIO